aaronmams/jekyll-now/_posts/2017-04-21-United Airlines part 2: an optimal ticketing example.md

 * airlines also don't know exactly how many seats they can sell on any flight.
 They do (probably) have some idea of the elasticity of demand for tickets on a particular flight with respect to price.
 That is, they have some idea of how responsive demand.
 To make this example really cool we could build in some uncertainty on the part of the airline regarding how many tickets they can for a flight at a certain price.
 * An enterprising young economist could also probably set up a cool simulation experiment by making the overbooking penalty uncertain.
 Specifically, I think it might be cool to let the overbooking penalty have some fat tails so that it was low on average but had some non-zero probabilities of extreme penalties.
 It might be interesting to see how that impacts the airlines expected profit maximization problem.

 Even as an overly simplistic toy problem I think what I have provided here has some value.
 I was just thinking this morning that I can't even remember being on a flight where there wasn't some call for volunteers to give up a seat at the gate.
 Meaning, my priors were that overbooking was a really, really common strategy.
-I think my example here shows why: the probability of each individuals showing up for a flight they have a ticket for has to be really close to 1 (like 0.995, 0.997) in order for overbooking to be suboptimal.
+I think my example here shows why: the probability of each individuals showing up for a flight they have a ticket for has to be really close to 1 (like 0.995, 0.997) in order for overbooking to be suboptimal....and there are just too many scenarios that can lead to a passenger with a ticket not showing up for the flight they paid for (I would guess that the leading cause of missed flights is people with connecting flights whose initial flight gets delayed for some reason).